gururise/AlpacaDataCleaned/dataset_extensions/README.md

 # Dataset Extensions in Alpaca Format
-The purpose of these extensions is to make it easy to further fine-tune a base LLAMA model trained on the Alpaca Cleaned Dataset.
-All the dataset have been converted to the alpaca json format.
+The purpose of these extensions are to make it easy to further fine-tune a base LLAMA model trained on the Alpaca Cleaned Dataset.
+All the following datasets have been converted to the alpaca JSON format.
 They can be merged with a base alpaca dataset, or used for further fine-tuning.
 These datasets have not been curated and may contain offensive data.

 ## Open Instruction Generalist (OIG) Small Chip2 (~200,000)
 Released by LAION-AI, the [chip2 dataset](https://github.com/LAION-AI/Open-Instruction-Generalist/tree/main/small_instruction_set) is supposed to be a small high-quality dataset with the purpose of  to make it easy to convert a language model pretrained on large amounts of text into an instruction following model using a small amount of additional compute via finetuning or softprompt tuning.
 I took a quick look through this dataset, and it appears to have many duplicates and some questionable content.